 We were also aware of the many challenges of designing a Holocaust monument.
 How do we commemorate events and atrocities that occurred in the 1930's and 40's?
 How do we create a Monument in Canada when the events of the Holocaust did not take place here?
 How do we interpret and communicate the Holocaust into narratives that make sense to local audiences?
-How do we create a memorial of national significance for all directly connected to our national history?
+How do we create a memorial of national significance for all Canadians when the events of the Holocaust are not directly connected to our national history?